-For Pillar 1, the Group has adopted the foundation internal ratings-based (F-IRB) approach to calculate credit risk-weighted assets for major non-retail portfolios, and the advanced internal ratings-based (A-IRB) approach for major retail portfolios.
-Other credit portfolios are on the standardised approach (SA) and will be progressively migrated to the internal ratings-based approaches.
+For Pillar 1, the Group has adopted the foundation internal ratings-based ("F-IRB") approach and supervisory slotting criteria to calculate credit risk-weighted assets for major non-retail portfolios, and the advanced internal ratings-based ("A-IRB") approach for major retail portfolios.
+Other credit portfolios are on the standardised approach ("SA") and will be progressively migrated to the internal ratings-based approaches.
 The regulatory capital to be set aside for credit risk-weighted assets depends on various factors, including internal risk grades, product type, counterparty type, and maturity.